-All outside air locks shall be provided with a platform no less than forty-two inches wide, and such platform shall be provided with a standard guard railing and toeboard.
+All outside air locks shall be provided with a platform no less than forty-two inches (106.7 centimeters) wide, andthe platform shall be provided with a standard guard railing and toeboard.

-(d) Fifteen or more employees - two locks.
+(d) Fifteen or more employees, two locks.

-All caissons in compressed air environments in which there are fifteen or more employees, or are ten feet or more in diameter, shall have two locks, one of which shall be used as a manlock.
-It shall be the duty of one or more trained employees to be in charge of and operate said manlock and any associated man shafts.
+All caissons in compressed air environments in which there are fifteen or more employees, or are ten feet (three meters) or more in diameter, shall have two locks, one of which shall be used as a manlock.
+It shall be the duty of one or more trained employees to be in charge of and operate manlock and any associated man shafts.